ryurko/nflscrapR-data/README.md

 # nflscrapR Data Files

 Within the data folder are 3 folders containing .csv files to download.
-To download a dataset, click on it then right click on the Download button to save the file.
+To download a play-by-play dataset, click on it then right click on the Download button, and use save link as to save the file.

+For the team and player season/game stats, click on it then right click on the Raw button, , and use save link as to save the file.

 # Season Play-by-play